When a school policy is proposed, how do you know if it’s going to help support staff?

 - Teach 1 – We are all teachers of literacy …

 - Teach 2 – Teachers must be explicit about learning outcomes …

 - Teach 3 – Go with the learning!

 - Teach 4 – All students must be working harder than the teacher …

 - Teach 5 – Ensure that learning has stuck …

 - Appendices folder

-Our policy is inspired by the following books and educators.
+Our policy is inspired by the following books and research.